 Sessions, Pete (R-TX) $225,200

 Mullin, Markwayne (R-OK)$162,950

 Trump has reportedly received $223,428 from the oil and gas industry.

 Killing ballot initiatives

-The oil industry use their deep pockets and their communications expertise to kill climate action.
+The oil industry uses its deep pockets and its communications expertise to kill climate action.
 Two recent examples can be found in midterm ballot initiatives that were defeated in Washington and Colorado.
-According to public records the fossil fuel industry spent more than $50 million to crush the two initiatives.
+According to public records, the fossil fuel industry spent more than $50 million to crush the two initiatives.

 Washington’s initiative (I-1631) would have put a price on carbon emissions, While Colorado’s Proposition 112 asked voters if they wanted to reduce oil and gas drilling.

 The Washington initiative failed even though such a carbon tax would have contributed $1 billion per year into climate-friendly investments including job-creating low-carbon infrastructure.
 The plan had the support of Michael Bloomberg, Bill Gates, labor unions, tribal nations, low-income communities, and over 600 organizations and businesses.